wassname/scrape_r_rational/data/cache2/8uln0l.md

 ### Comments:

-> **u/WalterTFD** [+2] *
+> **u/WalterTFD** [+2]  (21 hours later)
 >
 > Cult writing is really hard, basically for the Moldbug reason.
+>
 > To paraphrase, I want to talk to a chick still in its shell about the egg.
 I talk about a white thing, thin and fragile, that I can shatter at will.
+>
 > He doesn't know anything about that.
 He says the word I am using refers to the Wall Of The World, the absolute limit of all experience and possibility, the Pressure That Grows.
+>
 > Similarly, if I am writing about a cult, I am not doing so to a cult audience.
 (The cult, of course, doesn't see itself as such, it is simply the only group that sees the World-As-It-Is)  So it is going to feel cheap and silly, like watching a magic trick from behind.
+>
 > It's like writing about a character with a compulsion or whatever.
 You can be like "Now they must wash their hands ten thousand times", and the reader is like..."Ok, I guess I can imagine what it would be like to do that", but what you want to get across is what it would be like to *have* to do that.
+>
 > To grok a cult, or other worldview, I think one must be a participant.
 Outsiders can only be given the whole picture, and the magic trick lies in what is omitted.
+>
 > Maybe the way to properly write a Cult would be to write a fantasy novel kind of story, with a miraculous world latent with purpose serving as the setting, only to reveal the true (utterly mundane) outside POV at the end.
 "The City and The City" does something like this.

+> **u/CouteauBleu** [+1]  *We are the Empire.* (2 hours later)
 >

-> **u/CouteauBleu** [+1]  *We are the Empire.**
+> > before being kidnapped and 'deprogrammed' by his parents
 >
-> > before being kidnapped and 'deprogrammed' by his parents
 > Oh yeah, that was a big thing, right?
+>
 > How did it go for him?
->

->> **u/alexanderwales** [+1]  *Time flies like an arrow**
+>> **u/alexanderwales** [+1]  *Time flies like an arrow* (5 hours later)
 >>
 >> Fine.
 I never got the full details on the deprogramming, but it apparently worked, since he left the church and never looked back.
 So far as I know, most "deprogramming" is just getting someone good at argumentation to argue in favor of the old value system or set of beliefs, which is more effective than having a vested but inexperienced family member do it.
->>

-> **u/Roneitis** [+1] *
+> **u/Roneitis** [+1]  (12 hours later)
 >
 > There was a fair bit of cult exploration in the Dune sequels.
 Both through the specific cult of Muad'Dib, and also the more general stuff created by the Bene Gesserit.
+>
 > The muad'dib cult was interesting, exploring some of the pitfalls of following a messiah, and following it's inevitable downfall.
 I found it an interesting idea, the active cultivation of cults by groups like the Missionaria Protectiva, through the sowing of prophecies to be made use of by agents in need.
->

 ---